 Research has shown that root canals, mercury fillings and other dental work can often leave behind toxins that are released into the bloodstream.
 Many cases of sudden heart attack have been traced to root canals or pulled wisdom teeth in which a cavitation remains or an infection develops.
 Leaky, infected root canals cause inflammation and hidden infections that can go undetected for years, and when left untreated can be a serious health hazard.

-Poor oral hygiene and hidden dental infections are silent killers, a major source of inflammation, and an underlying cause of baffling health problems ranging from thyroid dysfunction to heart disease and many other glandular and organ issues.
+Poor oral hygiene and hidden dental infections are silent killers, a major source of inflammation, and an underlying cause of baffling health problems ranging from thyroid dysfunction to heart disease, rheumatoid arthritis, and many other glandular and organ issues.